The Impact of Federal Reserve Interest Rate Changes on Small Business

-The Fed continues to raise interest rates in an attempt to rein in inflation, and small business owners will face higher borrowing costs as a result.
+The Federal Reserve lowered interest rates in 2024, and small business owners may see lower borrowing costs as a result.
 Here’s what you can do.

-The Federal Reserve announced on March 22, 2022 it raised a key interest rate by .25 percentage points, moving the target range for the federal funds rate to between 4.75 and 5%.
+The Federal Reserve announced on December 18, 2024 that it lowered a key interest rate again by .25 percentage points, moving the target range for the federal funds rate to between 4.25 and 4.5%.
 The federal funds rate is a benchmark interest rate that often affects other interest rates such as the prime rate.
-As a result, the prime rate is now 8%.
-Both consumers and small business owners continue to be affected.
+As a result, the prime rate is now 7.5%.
+Both consumers and small business borrowers will benefit from lower rates.

 Here’s how the Fed rate hike may impact small business owners, and steps to take to help your business weather rising rates.

-Why Has the Federal Reserve Raised Interest Rates?
+Why Has the Federal Reserve Lowered Interest Rates?

-Interest rates had been near 0 since the pandemic, and the Fed had been hesitant to raise rates while the U.S. economy was still dealing with the effects of the coronavirus pandemic.
-However, the economy is now dealing with significant inflation that affects both businesses and their customers.
-Rate hikes are designed to help slow inflation down.
+Interest rates hovered around 0% around the pandemic, and the Fed had been hesitant to raise rates while the U.S. economy was still dealing with the effects of the coronavirus pandemic.
+However, after the pandemic, the Fed began to raise interest rates in an effort to slow inflation.

 The Impact of Fed Interest Rates on Small Businesses